wtruscott/startup-matchmaker/startup-matchmaker/README.md

 2. Change into the new directory
 3. Recreate the starup website as the starter image shows [here](./starter_code/images/startup-matchmaker.png)

-When you have fulfilled the requirements below, submit a link to your github repo in the google sheet.
+When you have fulfilled the requirements below, submit a link to your github repo in the google form.

 Unless otherwise specified on the calendar or by an instructor, homework is due the next morning by 10:00am.